jbohnslav/jbohnslav.github.io/content/posts/muon-kimi2-translation.md

 ![Early Zero-1 Distributed Optimizer implementation in Megatron-LM.](/images/blog_image_2.webp "Early Zero-1 Distributed Optimizer implementation in Megatron-LM.")

-As you can see, the approach is to flatten all optimizer states, concatenate them, and then distribute them evenly across the DP group.
-This allocation method is optimal for GPU memory because there are no duplicate optimizer states.
-Moreover, this partitioning is highly beneficial for Muon because most of the local parameters remain complete and can be directly used for the NS operation.
-Only the parameters at the DP boundaries are split across two DP ranks and become incomplete, requiring special handling.
+The approach is to flatten all optimizer states, concatenate them, and then distribute them evenly across the DP group.
+This allocation method is memory-optimal (no duplicate states) and highly Muon-friendly, since most local parameters remain complete matrices.
+Only the parameters at the DP boundaries get split across two ranks, requiring special handling.

 Specifically, taking DP0 and DP1 jointly processing `Param 1` as an example, if we were to brainstorm solutions, there are several approaches: